Weybourne, Surrey: History

 Weybourne appears on the 1816 Ordnance Survey First Series map as Weyburn and is limited to a few buildings to the south and east of the Weybourne Road Weybourne Lane crossroads.
 The buildings to the south of that crossroad are dominated by Weybourne House, a grade II* listed building dated at 1724.
 The name of the village may derive from that of the house, which in turn is made up of two elements: "Wey", being the name of the river running through Farnham, and 'bourne" or "burn" meaning 'stream'.
 Weybourne House is the birthplace of John Henry Knight (born 1847), the pioneering motorist and auto-mobile manufacturer, who lived there until his family moved to Barfield in Runfold, Farnham.

 Politics

 Local

-Weybourne has a village hall but has no civil parish.
-Weybourne is represented, along with Badshot Lea, at Waverley Borough Council by two councillors: Daniel Hunt and Mark Merryweather (both Liberal Democrat).
+Weybourne has a village hall but no civil parish.
+Weybourne is represented, along with Badshot Lea, at Waverley Borough Council by two councillors: Andrew Laughton (Farnham Residents) and Richard Steijger (Liberal Democrat).
 Of the 81 single-member electoral divisions of Surrey County Council Weybourne is in Farnham North, represented by Catherine Powell (Farnham Residents).

 National

-Weybourne is part of the South West Surrey constituency.
+Weybourne is part of the Farnham and Bordon constituency.